MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 01-02/1 - Ethical Computer Use/1 - Note.md

 Did you know that it is legal for employers to install software programs to monitor employee computer use?

 Hidden software can be used to watch everything users do while they are on a computer.
-This software monitors websites, e-mails sent and received, chats and instant messages, keystrokes typed, files transferred, documents printed, and applications run.
+This software monitors websites, emails sent and received, chats and instant messages, keystrokes typed, files transferred, documents printed, and applications run.

 Internet filtering software can also be used to control what sites computers within an organization are able to visit.

 Some people argue that employers who use this type of software are invading the privacy of their employees.
 However, it should be noted that companies who fail to properly monitor their employees' Internet behaviour can be held responsible for harm caused to third parties as a result of an employee's inappropriate use of a workplace computer.
 For example, an American company was held liable for the actions of an employee who uploaded child pornography from his workplace computer.
-To read more about this case, a link has been included in the Resources section of this page.

-It is very important to always remember that nothing you write or upload on the web is completely private, including e-mail and instant messages - so be careful and think about what you type, what you upload, and who you talk to.
+It is very important to always remember that nothing you write or upload on the web is completely private, including email and instant messages - so be careful and think about what you type, what you upload, and whom you talk to.

 ### Ethics for Computer Programmers